Gateway Distriparks Ltd leads gainers in 'A' group

-JK Tyre & Industries Ltd, Orient Refractories Ltd, Prince Pipes & Fittings Ltd and Mastek Ltd are among the other gainers in the BSE's 'A' group today, 20 January 2021.
+Aptech Ltd, Swan Energy Ltd, Privi Speciality Chemicals Ltd and Grasim Industries Ltd are among the other gainers in the BSE's 'A' group today, 25 January 2021.

-JK Tyre & Industries Ltd, Orient Refractories Ltd, Prince Pipes & Fittings Ltd and Mastek Ltd are among the other gainers in the BSE's 'A' group today, 20 January 2021.
+Aptech Ltd, Swan Energy Ltd, Privi Speciality Chemicals Ltd and Grasim Industries Ltd are among the other gainers in the BSE's 'A' group today, 25 January 2021.

-JK Tyre & Industries Ltd soared 13.41% to Rs 102.3.
+Aptech Ltd spiked 11.17% to Rs 187.6.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 9.83 lakh shares were traded on the counter so far as against the average daily volumes of 3.23 lakh shares in the past one month.
+On the BSE, 1.49 lakh shares were traded on the counter so far as against the average daily volumes of 1.02 lakh shares in the past one month.

-Orient Refractories Ltd spiked 8.07% to Rs 247.75.
+Swan Energy Ltd soared 8.22% to Rs 136.85.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 24126 shares were traded on the counter so far as against the average daily volumes of 11786 shares in the past one month.
+On the BSE, 59525 shares were traded on the counter so far as against the average daily volumes of 91213 shares in the past one month.

-Prince Pipes & Fittings Ltd jumped 7.03% to Rs 316.05.
+Privi Speciality Chemicals Ltd advanced 7.81% to Rs 688.85.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 1.23 lakh shares were traded on the counter so far as against the average daily volumes of 25891 shares in the past one month.
+On the BSE, 17601 shares were traded on the counter so far as against the average daily volumes of 4343 shares in the past one month.

-Mastek Ltd advanced 6.86% to Rs 1164.
+Grasim Industries Ltd jumped 7.03% to Rs 1075.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 45076 shares were traded on the counter so far as against the average daily volumes of 24771 shares in the past one month.
+On the BSE, 2.63 lakh shares were traded on the counter so far as against the average daily volumes of 80410 shares in the past one month.

 Powered by Capital Market - Live News